 Applications of EMI Coating

-Electronic equipment manufacturers and suppliers use EMI enclosures in applications such as circuit board housings, central processing units, laptops and mobile phone housings.
-With circuit boards, CPUs, laptops and similar devices, most problematic EMI comes from electromagnetic cross-talk within the device.
+Electronic equipment manufacturers and suppliers use EMI enclosures in applications such as circuit board housings, central processing units, laptops, and mobile phone housings.
+With circuit boards, CPUs, laptops, and similar devices, most problematic EMI comes from electromagnetic cross-talk within the device.
 Different components on the same board cause EMI to travel across wires and conductive materials, interfering with one another.
-EMI coatings may be sprayed onto wire insulation, circuit boards and onto the interior of small enclosures of integrated circuits, diminishing electromagnetic “cross-talk” within devices.
+EMI coatings may be sprayed onto wire insulation, circuit boards, and the interior of small enclosures of integrated circuits, diminishing electromagnetic “cross-talk” within devices.